Invariant Gaussian fields on homogeneous spaces: explicit constructions and mean nodal volume: The typical spacing in a real-valued invariant field

-This is not quite as unsurprising as Example 4.1 : the samples of $\mathbf{\Phi}$ are superpositions of Helgason waves whose phase surfaces line up at invariant distance $\frac{2\pi}{|\omega|}$.
-The curvature-induced shift in the typical spacing comes from to the curvature-induced growth factor in the eigenfunctions for $\Delta_{X}$.
+This is not intuitively quite as obvious as Example \ref{eucli} : the samples of $\mathbf{\Phi}$ are superpositions of Helgason waves whose phase surfaces line up at invariant distance $\frac{2\pi}{|\omega|}$.
+The curvature-induced shift in the typical spacing comes from to the curvature-induced growth factor in the eigenfunctions for $\Delta_{X}$.\end{exem}

-\begin{example} Suppose $X$ is a compact homogeneous space.
-Then the gap between zero and the first nonzero eigenvalue\footnote{Relating this to the geometry of $X$ is a deep question !
-See for instance \cite{BergerGauduchonMazet}, III.D.} of $\Delta_{X}$ provides a nontrivial upper bound for the typical spacing of invariant gaussian fields on $X$ (this upper bound is \emph{not} the diameter of $X$). \end{example}
+\begin{exem} Suppose $X$ is a compact commutative space.
+Let $c_0$ be the gap between zero and the first nonzero eigenvalue\footnote{When $X$ is a general Riemannian manifold, relating $c_0$ to the geometry of $X$ is a deep question: see for instance \cite{BergerGauduchonMazet}, III.D.} of $\Delta_{X}$.
+Then $c_0$ provides a nontrivial upper bound for the typical spacing of every smooth and standard invariant field $\Phi$ on $X$: one always has $\Lambda(\Phi) \leq \frac{\pi \dim(X)^{1/2}}{c_0}$. \end{exem}